Maks6666/gray_2_color/README.md

 Program uses "Curses" module as main graphical interface element.

 ## Video colorization
 Program is also able to colorize videos.
-Being just a bunch of images (frames), each video frame could be also fitted for model.
-It will preprocess it and return colorized one.
+Being just a bunch of images (frames), each video could be divided into frame^ which will be put into array form and could be also fitted for model.
+It will preprocess it and return colorized one as "colorized_test_video_mp4".

 ## Authors:
 - Kucher Maks (maxim.kucher2005@gmail.com)